 The 2007-08 renovation brought about new elements such as an interactive "ride" through the brewing process, called "Brew U," and an opportunity to create a personalized bottle of Heineken.

-- Accessibility: All sections of the Heineken Experience are wheelchair-accessible except for the stables area, which is acessible by escalator.
-Wheelchairs are available free of charge, but must be booked in advance.
+All sections of the Heineken Experience are wheelchair-accessible except for the stables area, which is accessible by escalator.
+Wheelchairs are available free of charge but must be booked in advance.

 Transportation and Parking

 - By tram: Line 7, 10 or 25 to the Weteringcircuit stop.
 Line 16 or 24 to the Stadhouderskade stop.